 - Using kitchen shears, cut the chicken down the breast bone, then turn chicken back side up and press on the back bone to flatten chicken.

 - Turn chicken breast side up and dry inside chicken with paper towel.

-- Using half of a lemon, drizzle lemon juice over the chicken, followed by 1 tablespoon of olive oil.
+- Using half of a lemon, drizzle lemon juice over the chicken, followed by 1 tablespoon of olive oil and the coconut aminos.
 Rub to cover the chicken evenly.

 - Add half of the green seasoning to inside of the chicken, ensuring to get the seasoning in all the nooks and grannies and any parts of the breast that may have pockets.

 - Place chicken breast side down into a roasting dish or pan.